Last Updated: 3/30/23 | March 30th, 2023

 General Travel Tips for the Philippines

-Avoid Manila – Manila hasn’t got much to offer other than traffic, scams, pollution, poverty, expensive hotels, and midget wrestling.
+1. Avoid Manila – Manila hasn’t got much to offer other than traffic, scams, pollution, poverty, and expensive hotels.
 Your time in the Philippines is better spent elsewhere.

 Unfortunately, it’s pretty hard to completely avoid Manila, as most flights around go through it.
 However, you can avoid scams while stopping over in Manila.
-The main scam concerns transportation to a different terminal in the airport and when leaving the airport.
+The main travel scams concern transportation to a different terminal in the airport and when leaving the airport.